Ada-Developers-Academy/core-unit-1/intro-to-git/git-setup.md

 $ git init
 ```

+### !callout-info

+## The Hidden Truth About Git

-Callout: On a technical level, this is creating a hidden folder named `.git` in the project root.
+On a technical level, this creates a hidden folder named `.git` in the project root.
 This hidden folder contains a lot of Git settings for this project (including the Git history!)

+### !end-callout

-## Forking an Existing Git Project For Yourself
+## Forking an Existing Git Project for Yourself

 The community model for GitHub encourages forking repos.

-When developers see a repo that would be a good _base_ for a project, and the developer wants to remix this project for themselves, they can **fork** a project.
+When developers see a repo that would be a good _base_ for a project, and the developer wants to remix this project for themselves, they can **fork** it.

 Forking creates a copy of the repo (including its code _and_ its Git history up to that point).
 This copy of the repo will belong to your own user account.